Tilt Rotor Planes¶

 Next you need to configure which servo outputs will control tilt of the tiltable rotors.

-You control that with 3 possible servo function values.
+You control that with the following servo function values.

 Tilt Reversal and Range¶